uiuc-ae353/uiuc-ae353.github.io/design_project_1.md

 - `ae353_cmg-Template.ipynb` – A Jupyter notebook that provides a demo of the interface to the CMG simulator to help you get started.
 As a suggestion: make a copy of this notebook and work on the copy instead of the original template.
 This way, you can always refer back to the original template if needed.
 This is also the file that will contain your solution.
 - `ae353_cmg-EoM.ipynb` – A Jupyter notebook that provides the derivation of equations of motion for the CMG
 - `ae353_cmg.py` – A Python script that provides an interface to pybullet simulator.
-This is imported in the Jupyter notebook as shown in CMGDemo.ipynb. **Do not modify this file**
+This is imported in the Jupyter notebook as shown in ae353_cmg-EoM.ipynb. **Do not modify this file**
 - `cmg_vis` – A folder containing files needed for the simulator. **You don’t need to modify any of the files in this subfolder for the project**

 `ae353_cmg.py` and the files in the urdf subfolder are needed for the simulator to run and hence should always be in the same folder as the one in which the notebook you are working on is.
 However, you do not have to directly access or modify any of these files for this project.